sarahghossen/Nature-Re-Brand/README.md

 <img src="https://res.cloudinary.com/ddd1g1rw8/image/upload/v1619634125/homepage_gif_dbmevx.gif" width="600px">

-<h2>Virtual tour✨</h2>
+<h1>Virtual tour✨</h1>

 <p> I will be going through all the features available on the site at the moment.
 I will soon be adding more features to make the experience better! </p>

 <h2> Adoption Page </h2>
-<p>People are able to filter by the pets species so that they don't have to keep scrolling through the All Pets section.
-A cool feature I would like to add on in the future would bea search bar if someone had a very specific pet in mind.</p>
+<p>People are able to filter by the pets species so that they don't have to keep scrolling through the "All Pets" section.
+A cool feature I would like to add in the future would be a search bar if someone had a very specific pet in mind that they would like to look up for easy access.</p>
 <img src="https://res.cloudinary.com/ddd1g1rw8/image/upload/v1619634681/viewing_pets_gif_iqgdpd.gif" width="600px">
 <h2> Book an appointment </h2>
-<p>Once you choose a furry friend that you think would be the perfect fit, you're able to book an appointment!
-You're only allowed to submit once you fill out all the information.
-If the email is invalid or you already booked that specific pet with the same email, you will recieve an error.
-Once you submitted, you will recive email confirmation with all of the details!</p>
+<p>Once you choose a furry friend that you think would be the perfect fit, you would want to book an appointment.
+You're only allowed to submit the booking form once you fill out all the information.
+If the email is invalid or you already booked with that specific pet with the same email, you will recieve an error.
+Once you submitted successfully, you will recieve email confirmation with all of the details!</p>
 <img src="https://res.cloudinary.com/ddd1g1rw8/image/upload/v1619634133/form_gif_iodmru.gif" width="600px">
 <h2> Sign in/sign up </h2>
-<p>This feature will be very practical once I add the favorite feature, where you'll be able to heart a pet and add it to your favourites page if you're still browsing and want to look more before booking an appointment.</p>
+<p>This feature will be very practical once I add the favorite feature, where you'll be able to heart 💖 a pet and add it to your favourites page if you're still browsing and want to look browse more before booking an appointment.</p>
 <img src="https://res.cloudinary.com/ddd1g1rw8/image/upload/v1619634118/sign_up_gif_a2gmp6.gif" width="600px">
 <h2> Contact Us </h2>
-<p>A google maps api is being used to make it easier to view all of 7 locations.
+<p>A google maps API is being used to make it easier to view all of 7 locations.
 If you click on the marker, you can see all of the information for each store.
-The information is also posted on the side. </p>
+The information is also posted on the side of the map. </p>
 <img src="https://res.cloudinary.com/ddd1g1rw8/image/upload/v1619634204/contact_gif_lwzjg4.gif" width="600px">